Constructivist Art Movement

 “Képarchitektúra” by Lajos Kassák (1921):

 Lajos Kassák, a Hungarian poet and artist, conceived “Képarchitektúra” as a groundbreaking exploration of visual poetry within the Constructivist context.
 The artwork integrates abstract shapes and text in a dynamic composition, blurring the lines between visual and literary expression.
-Anecdotes suggest that Kassák aimed to create a synthesis of artistic forms, emphasising the interconnectedness of various art disciplines in the Constructivist vision.
+Anecdotes suggest that Kassák aimed to create a synthesis of artistic forms, emphasising the interconnectedness of multiple art disciplines in the Constructivist vision.

 “Letatlin” by Vladimir Tatlin (1929):